 The impact on the Out-Of-Home (OOH) industry was immediate.
 We witnessed a considerable decline in traffic volume across our digital network and it is highly likely all OOH vendors have been dramatically affected in some way.
 We must not understate the amount of change that has occurred nor should we assume that all will return to normal.

 The reality is we simply don’t know what the new normal for OOH will look like.

 International travel will likely be disrupted for quite some time with domestic air travel also in for a slow recovery.
 Printed OOH formats may take time for advertiser confidence to return mainly due to longer lead times.
 Public transport and commuter services will be somewhat restrained by social distancing guidelines.
 However, retail OOH is well positioned to assist with the recovery as are roadside digital formats.
 Digital OOH has the added advantage of immediacy and flexibility.
 But the key question is, how can we verify the speed in which our roadside audiences return?

-Lumo invested in building its own traffic-camera infrastructure across its digital media network from when it was established in 2016.
+LUMO Digital Outdoor invested in building its own traffic-camera infrastructure across its digital media network from when it was established in 2016.
 Integrated with clever software, the network captures in real-time, vehicle speeds and volumes that travel towards and passes each of its screens.
-The software was developed by US company, AdMobilize and Lumo has partnered with them from the beginning.
+The software was developed by US company, AdMobilize and LUMO has partnered with them from the beginning.

 How does it work?

 In simple terms, whilst the camera network continuously streams live data, the traffic software uses an AI algorithm to identify individual vehicle movement heading towards each camera.
 It then captures speed of each vehicle and counts them as they travel over a cross-line detection zone.